The Reduced Proper Motion selected halo: methods and description of the catalogue

 \titlerunning{The RPM halo: methods and description of the catalogue}

-{Kapteyn Astronomical Institute, University of Groningen, Landleven 12, 9747 AD Groningen, The Netherlands\\ } \abstract {The {\it Gaia} mission has provided the largest ever astrometric chart of the Milky Way.
-Using it to map the Galactic halo is helpful for disentangling its merger history.
-The identification of halo stars in {\it Gaia} DR2 with reliable distance estimates requires special methods because such stars are typically farther away and scarce.
-We apply the reduced proper motion (RPM) method to identify halo main sequence stars on the basis of {\it Gaia} photometry and proper motions.
-Using the colour-absolute-magnitude relation for this type of stars, we calculate photometric distances.
+\authorrunning{H.H.
+Koppelman \and A. Helmi} {Kapteyn Astronomical Institute, University of Groningen, Landleven 12, 9747 AD Groningen, The Netherlands\\ } \abstract {The {\it Gaia} mission has provided the largest ever astrometric chart of the Milky Way.
+Using it to map the Galactic halo is helpful for disentangling its merger history. } { The identification of halo stars in {\it Gaia} DR2 with reliable distance estimates requires special methods because such stars are typically farther away and scarce. } { We applied the reduced proper motion (RPM) method to identify halo main sequence stars on the basis of {\it Gaia} photometry and proper motions.
+Using the colour-absolute-magnitude relation for this type of star, we calculated photometric distances.
 Our selection results in a set of $\sim10^7$ tentative main sequence halo stars with typical distance uncertainties of $7\%$ and with median velocity errors of 20~km/s.
-The median distance of our sample is $\sim 4.4$~kpc, with the faintest stars located at $\sim 16$~kpc.
-The spatial distribution of the stars in our sample is centrally concentrated.
-Visual inspection of the mean velocities of stars on the sky reveals large-scale patterns as well as clear imprints of the GD-1 stream and tentative hints of the Jhelum and Leiptr streams.
+The median distance of our sample is $\sim 4.4$~kpc, with the faintest stars located at $\sim 16$~kpc. } { The spatial distribution of the stars in our sample is centrally concentrated.
+A visual inspection of the mean velocities of stars on the sky reveals large-scale patterns as well as clear imprints of the GD-1 stream and tentative hints of the Jhelum and Leiptr streams.
 Incompleteness and selection effects limit our ability to interpret the patterns reliably as well as to identify new substructures.
-We define a pseudo-velocity space by setting to zero the line-of-sight velocities of our sample stars.
-In this space, we recover several known structures such as the footprint of Gaia-Enceladus (i.e. the Gaia-Sausage) as well as the Helmi streams and some other retrograde substructures (Sequoia, Thamnos).
-We show that the two-point velocity correlation function reveals significant clustering on scales smaller than 100~km/s, of similar amplitude as found for the 6D {\it Gaia} halo sample.
-This clustering indicates the presence of nearby streams that are predominantly phase-mixed.
-Spectroscopic follow up of our halo main sequence sample is bound to yield unprecedented views of Galactic history and dynamics.
-In future {\it Gaia} data releases the level of systematics will be reduced and the astrometry will be more precise, which will allow the identification of more substructures at larger distances. }
+We define a pseudo-velocity space by setting the line-of-sight velocities of our sample stars to zero.
+In this space, we recover several known structures such as the footprint of Gaia-Enceladus (i.e. the Gaia-Sausage) as well as the Helmi Streams and some other retrograde substructures (Sequoia, Thamnos).
+We show that the two-point velocity correlation function reveals significant clustering on scales smaller than 100~km/s of a similar amplitude as found for the 6D {\it Gaia} halo sample.
+This clumping of stars in velocity space might hint at the presence of nearby streams that are predominantly phase-mixed. } { A spectroscopic follow-up of our halo main sequence sample is bound to yield unprecedented views of Galactic history and dynamics.
+In future {\it Gaia} data releases, the level of systematics will be reduced and the astrometry will be more precise, which will allow for the identification of more substructures at larger distances.}

 \keywords{Galaxy: structure -- Galaxy: halo -- Galaxy: kinematics and dynamics}